genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 *Improving data quality*

-If the observed duplications are due to primer/adaptor contamination, they can be removed using the Trim Adaptors and Contaminants app.
-"Filter Duplicated Reads" application can also be used for DNA sequencing data but will distort expression data.
+If the observed duplications are due to primer/adaptor contamination, they can be removed using the **Trim Adaptors and Contaminants** application. **Filter Duplicated Reads** application can also be used for DNA sequencing data but will distort expression data.

 8. **Overrepresented sequences**